Vets-Who-Code/Prework/modules/html-css-basics.md

 &emsp;
 <hr />

-**Now, you're ready to create web wonders with HTML and CSS, turning the ordinary into the extraordinary! 🦸‍♂️💥**
+**Now, you're ready to create web wonders with HTML and CSS, turning the ordinary into the extraordinary! :sparkles:**